awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-workflow.md

 ## Node Structure<a name="aws-glue-api-workflow-Node"></a>

-A node represents an AWS Glue component like Trigger, Job etc\. which is part of a workflow\.
+A node represents an AWS Glue component such as a trigger, or job, etc\., that is part of a workflow\.

 **Fields**
 + `Type` – UTF\-8 string \(valid values: `CRAWLER` \| `JOB` \| `TRIGGER`\)\.